Fiddleheads Violin Shop Policies

 Most of the services we use come with $100 included insurance.
-Due to our very thoughtful and well-designed packaging there have been only a couple damaged violins in shipping out of literally thousands sent over the years.
-However, should you wish to add extra insurance protection we will be more than happy to manually add it to your bill or add it to your order after it is placed.
+Due to Rhiannon's very thoughtful and well-designed packaging there have been only a couple damaged violins in shipping out of literally thousands sent over the years.
+However, should you wish to add extra insurance protection she will be more than happy to manually add it to your bill or add it to your order after it is placed.
 Just ask!

 Fiddleheads takes very limited consignment sales of instruments, bows and accessories.

 Rhiannon is very picky about the instruments she takes on consignment and will turn away ones which do not meet her standards or if she cannot take quickly.
 Consignments of instruments valued under $1000 are rarely accepted.